 Users without any permissions will be greeted with an unauthorized screen after logging in.

-Currently, there are three permissions available, each giving access to different actions within AdminUI:
+There are three read/write permissions available, each giving access to different actions within AdminUI:

 User ManagerThis permission grants control over User and Role management